Comparing Credit Card Offers for Good Credit

 - Pay in full and on time.
 This is 65% of your FICO score.

 - Become an authorized user.
-If your credit is too poor for landing a card or you don't trust yourself with one, look into being an authorized user with a cardholder who has responsible credit.
+If your credit is too poor for landing a card or you don't trust yourself with one, look into being an authorized user with a cardholder who is responsible with credit.
 You won't have to use the card to build credit, and you won't be responsible for the debt.
 Eventually, you'll want to get your own card, though, so that you can withdraw from being an authorized user without losing credit ground.
 Keep in mind that when you withdraw, the authorized card's good habits are withdrawn from your credit accounts.
 That's why you'll want to get your own card at some point.

 - Take out a credit-builder loan.
 To give your score that extra little boost, take out an installment loan, such as a car loan or a credit-builder loan.
 Don't take out more than you can afford.